RacquelleRequenez/ELK-Stack-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the elk-playbook.yml file to /etc/ansible/roles/install-elk/tasks.
 - Update the host file to include the IP of the elk machine.
-  -[webservers]
-    #alpha.example.org
-    #beta.example.org
-    #192.168.1.100
-    #192.168.1.11
-    10.0.0.5 ansible_python_interpreter=/usr/bin/python3
-    10.0.0.6 ansible_python_interpreter=/usr/bin/python3
-    [elk]
-    10.1.0.4 ansible_python_interpreter=/usr/bin/python3
+To specify which machine to install on the ELK server on versus which to install Filebeat on, a user specifies which group to run them on.
+This allows a user to run certain playbooks on some machines, but not others.
 - Run the playbook, and navigate to Kibana (52.186.105.211:5601) to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_ elk-playbook.yml.
-Copied into etc/ansible/roles/install-elk/tasks
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ Edit hosts file to include the specific machine.
-Specify the group by bracketing it. etc/ansible/hosts